Unified General Education Requirements

 - SAGES University Seminars designated as USSY

-The following course will also count as Arts & Humanities:
+The following courses will also count as Arts & Humanities:

 • EDUC 301